noa/iur/README.md

 # Package Setup

-To train models, you will need TensorFlow `2.0` which you can install using `pip install tensorflow{-gpu}` and `tqdm`.
-The Author IDdentification (`aid`) package contained in this repository may then be installed using:
+To train models, you will need TensorFlow `2.0` and `tqdm`, which you can install using `pip install tensorflow{-gpu} tqdm`.
+The Author IDdentification (`aid`) package contained in this repository may then be installed by executing the command

 ```
 python setup.py install
 ```
+within the root directory of this repository.
 To perform ranking evaluations, `scikit-learn==0.21.3` is required.
 If you use `conda`, the following commands should be all you need to get a working environment: